SadiyaMayat/SadiyaMayat/README.md

 * 📫 How to reach me **mayatsadiya203@gmail.com**

-* ⚡️ **Fun fact,** In my childhood i used to imagine that  orange should be the big version of lemon.
-So, yes..! i can imagine the concept and error, creat a picture and solve it.
+* ⚡️ **Fun fact,** In my childhood i used to imagine that "orange should be the big version of lemon."
+So, yes..! i can imagine the concept and error, create a picture and solve it.

 ## Contact with me